appronto/multifactor-authentication/README.md

 Scenarios to cover:

-- Default login via login.html for accounts with MFA disabled.
 - Default login via widgets for accounts with MFA disabled.
 - Default login for webservice and REST accounts.
 - Login by default widgets but extended with ability to enter MFA code with MFA enabled.